top of page

 Jing Xu.jpg

-Jing Xu obtained her master's degree in Electrical Engineering from North China Electric Power University in 2020.
-Her current research focuses on wearable devices, bioelectronics, wearable circuit design, and body area sensor networks.
-She has already published 23 journal articles with 8 of them being the first authors in Advanced Materials, Nano Energy, ACS Nano, Applied Physics Review, et al. In her spare time, she likes music and traveling.
+Jing Xu is currently a Ph.D. student since 2021 in the Department of Bioengineering at UCLA.
+Her current research focuses on wearable biosensors and bioelectronics, wearable circuit design, and body area networks.
+She has already published 26 journal articles with 10 of them being the first authors in Matter, Advanced Materials, Nano Energy, ACS Nano, Applied Physics Review, et al. In her spare time, she likes music and traveling.

 Xiao Wan.jpg